 Education: To be eligible to sit for the CMAA (NHA) certification exam, the candidate must possess a high school diploma or GED or an official transcript stating equivalent education.
 The candidate must also acquire post-secondary education in medical assisting.
 Candidate must successfully complete a medical assisting training program offered by an accredited or state-recognized institution within the past 5 years.
 Candidate providing service in the military must complete the formal medical services training provided by any branch of the U.S Military training.

-On Job Training: Candidate must be a high school graduate or must have a transcript reflecting an equivalent education.
+On Job Training: The candidate must be a high school graduate or must have a transcript reflecting an equivalent education.
 Candidate must have at least 1 year of work experience under the supervision of a recognized physician in medical assisting within the past 3 years.

 Certification Exam: In order to take the CMAA certification exam, a candidate must check the eligibility criteria and analyze it.
 Then, the candidate must create a candidate account on the NHA website.
 If the aspirant is prepared to take the exam, then they must register or schedule it using the account.
 He/she must also go through the attestations agreement and check whether they agree and attest to meet the eligibility requirements.